 There are many ways you can contribute to a wish.
 You can become a volunteer to help us expand our reach from the 50 countries we are currently active into.
 Volunteers help our organization run.

 You can also host a fundraising campaign in your area to raise funds to donate.
 This can include anything from a bake sale to any other form of a charity event.
 Here are some ideas on how to raise money for Make-A-Wish.
-Give hope to critically ill children and their families, and donate today.
+Give hope to children with critical illnesses and their families by donating today.

 Grant life-changing wishes